The Composition of our Governing Body

 - Six Co-opted, including one staff (Governors elected by the members of the Governing Body who are not themselves co-opted Governors)

 Our Governors usually meet as a Governing Body once per half term.
 This is the meeting where all major decisions are made.
 Very occasionally we have an extraordinary meeting.
-Our meetings start at 7.00pm and are usually on a Monday evening at the school.
-They generally last between 2 hours, but this depends on the agenda and the matters which need to be discussed.
+Our meetings start at 7.00pm and are usually on a weekday evening at the school.
+They generally last approximately 2 hours, but this depends on the agenda and the matters which need to be discussed.

 Roles within the Governing Body